Azure-Samples/azureai-samples/README.md

 * **[Azure-Samples/azure-search-openai-demo-java]** - Repo containing end to end samples for running the Retrieval Augmented Generation pattern across data using Java.

+#### Azure AI Assistant
+* **[Azure-Samples/azure-ai-assistant-tool]** - Repo containing the Azure AI Assistant Tool and Python middleware libraries for quick experimentation, testing, and debugging of Azure OpenAI assistants in your local environment.

 #### Copilot

 * **[microsoft/chat-copilot]** - Sample showing how to build LLM chat copilot.